 Jordan Rodgers on “The Bachelorette”

-Jordan Rodgers was a contestant on “The Bachelorette” season starring Joelle Fletcher in 2016.
-The two hit it off well, and JoJo was getting ready to go with Jordan to California for the hometown dates portion of the TV show.
+Jordan Rodgers was a contestant on Joelle Fletcher’s season of “The Bachelorette” in 2016.
+The two hit it off well, and JoJo was getting ready to go with Jordan to California for the hometown dates portion of the reality show.

 Right before the trip, Jordan told JoJo who would be there.
-It was everyone but Aaron Rodgers, the middle child and his famous NFL brother.
+It was everyone but Aaron Rodgers, the middle brother and famous NFL quarterback.
 He admitted they didn’t have much of a relationship and weren’t exactly on speaking terms.

 That, of course, made JoJo (and the rest of social media) sad, but that didn’t stop their relationship.
 The happy couple got engaged during the Season 12 finale.

-Their wedding was postponed due to the coronavirus pandemic and COVID-19 outbreak, but they still plan to get married in 2021.
+Their wedding was postponed due to the coronavirus pandemic and COVID-19 outbreak, and again in 2021, but they still plan to tie the knot.

 The Rodgers Family Feud